Azure/Health-Data-and-AI-Blueprint/deployment.md

 ```
 This command deploys the solution and sets a single common password for all solution users, for testing purposes.

-**Example 3: Deploying the IaaS based extention**
-This capabilitiy has been added to the solution as to show-case best practices and possible approaches following scenarios:
-  1. Extend the existing PaaS sample to show secure co-existence between PaaS and IaaS VM work-load elements.
-  2. “Start Secure” – enable security capabilities and monitoring of the IaaS VM work-load before any sensitive data or work-load processing takes place.
-  3. Illustrate  recently introduced security and deployment capabilities features of ASC.

 **Uninstall the solution**